Skip to content Skip to footer

 Payments.
 Bank.
 Super App.
 Pick One.

+Between 2016 and 2024, Paytm tried to be at least four different things: a payments wallet, India’s demonetisation hero, a payments bank, and a super app covering insurance, gold, stocks, travel, gaming, bill payments, lending, credit cards, and approximately seventeen other things.
 Each pivot required a different brand story.
-Each brand story required a different marketing strategy.
-Each marketing strategy required burning hundreds of crores to re-educate a market that was just starting to understand the previous message.
+Each brand story required burning hundreds of crores to re-educate a market that was just starting to understand the previous message.

 The Pattern

 Consider how PhonePe markets itself.
 Payments.
 That’s it.
-You know exactly what PhonePe is.
-You know exactly when to use it.
+You know exactly what PhonePe is and when to use it.
 There’s no cognitive load.
-Paytm, by contrast, became the brand equivalent of that drawer in your kitchen where you throw everything you don’t know where to put.
+Paytm became the brand equivalent of that drawer in your kitchen where you throw everything you don’t know where to put.
+Brand positioning isn’t about what you can do.
+It’s about what the customer remembers you for.
+And you can’t spend your way into clarity.

 The RBI Crackdown Marketing Couldn’t Fix

-The aftermath was brutal.
+No amount of brand campaigns, celebrity endorsements, IPL sponsorships, or cashback offers could fix a regulatory problem.
 According to BNN Bloomberg’s analysis of NPCI data, Paytm’s UPI market share slid significantly after the crackdown.
 PhonePe processed 6.8 billion transactions.
 Google Pay handled 5.2 billion.
 Paytm?
 1.1 billion.
 Third place.
 In a market it helped create.

-Merchants, spooked by the uncertainty, switched to PhonePe and Google Pay.
+Merchants switched to PhonePe and Google Pay.
 Users migrated their wallets.
-And all those crores spent building brand loyalty?
+All those crores spent building brand loyalty?
 Gone in weeks.
+Because the loyalty was never to the brand.
+It was to the convenience.

 IPO Hype vs Post-IPO Reality

-Paytm’s IPO in November 2021 was India’s largest ever at the time, raising ₹18,300 crore at a valuation of roughly $20 billion.
+Paytm’s IPO in November 2021 was India’s largest ever, raising ₹18,300 crore at a valuation of roughly $20 billion.
 The listing price was ₹2,150 per share.
+On day one, the stock fell 27%.

 ₹18,300 CrIPO Size